redpanda-data/connect/website/docs/components/inputs/redis_list.md

 ### `key`

-`string` The key of a list to read from.
+The key of a list to read from.

+Type: `string`
+Default: `"benthos_list"`

 ### `timeout`

-`string` The length of time to poll for new messages before reattempting.
+The length of time to poll for new messages before reattempting.

+Type: `string`
+Default: `"5s"`